fdbozzo/foxbin2prg/README.md

 The program supports conversions between PJX,SCX,VCX,FRX,LBX,DBC,DBF and MNX files, for which it generates TEXT versions with extension PJ2,SC2,VC2,FR2,LB2,DC2,DB2 and MN2.
 If you want, the created text file extensions can be reconfigured to be compatibilize with SourceSafe.

+## Examples
+### Redefine extensions of _Text_
-#### Here is an example of a FOXBIN2PRG.CFG configuration file if you need to change extensions for using it with a specific VSS (SourceSafe)
+Here is an example of a FOXBIN2PRG.CFG configuration file if you need to change extensions for using it with a specific VSS (SourceSafe)
 ```
 extension: SC2=SCA
 extension: VC2=VCA